-Condition and context-The County did not have adequate policies and procedures or consistently implement its policies and procedures to help prevent or detect unauthorized or inappropriate access to its IT resources.
+Condition and context-Auditors reviewed access controls at the County and the County Treasurer's Office since each are responsible for access controls over the IT resources they manage.
+The County and Treasurer's Office did not have adequate policies and procedures to help prevent or detect unauthorized or inappropriate access to their IT resources.

-Effect-There is an increased risk that the County may not prevent or detect unauthorized or inappropriate access or use, manipulation, damage, or loss of its IT resources, including sensitive and confidential information.
+Effect-There is an increased risk that the County and Treasurer's Office may not prevent or detect unauthorized or inappropriate access or use, manipulation, damage, or loss of their IT resources, including sensitive and confidential information.

-Cause-The County does not have sufficient policies and procedures and lacks detailed instructions for employees to follow for granting and reviewing access to its IT resources.
+Cause-The County and Treasurer's Office do not have sufficient policies and procedures over IT access controls and lacked detailed instructions for employees to follow.

-Recommendations-To help prevent and detect unauthorized access or use, manipulation, damage, or loss to its IT resources, the County needs to develop and implement effective logical access policies and procedures over its IT resources.
-The information below provides guidance and best practices to help the County achieve this objective.
+Recommendations-To help prevent and detect unauthorized access or use, manipulation, damage, or loss to the County (PC) and Treasurer's Office (PCTO) IT resources, they need to develop and implement effective logical access policies and procedures over their IT resources.
+The County and Treasurer's Office should review these policies and procedures against current IT standards and best practices and implement them, as appropriate.
+Further the County and Treasurer's Office should train staff on the policies and procedures guidance and best practices to help achieve this objective.

-- Review user access-A periodic, comprehensive review should be performed of all existing employee accounts to help ensure that network access granted is needed and compatible with job responsibilities. - Remove terminated employees' access to its IT resources-Employees' network and system access should immediately be removed upon their terminations. - Review all shared accounts-Shared network access accounts should be reviewed and eliminated or minimized when possible. - Manage shared accounts-Shared accounts should be used only when appropriate and in accordance with an established policy authorizing the use of shared accounts.
-In addition, account credentials should be reissued on shared accounts when a group member leaves. - Review contractor and other nonentity accounts access-A periodic review should be performed on contractor and other nonentity accounts with access to an entity's IT resources to help ensure their access remains necessary and appropriate. - Improve network password policies-Network password policies should be improved and ensure they address all accounts. - Review and monitor key activity of users-Key activities of users and those with elevated access should be reviewed for propriety. - Manage employee-owned and entity-owned electronic devices connecting to the network-The use of employee-owned and entity-owned electronic devices connecting to the network should be managed, including specifying configuration requirements and the data appropriate to access; inventorying devices; establishing controls to support wiping data; requiring security features, such as passwords, antivirus controls, file encryption, and software updates; and restricting the running of unauthorized software applications while connected to the network.
+• Review user access-A periodic, comprehensive review should be performed of all existing employee accounts to help ensure that network and system access granted is needed and compatible with job responsibilities.
+(PCTO)

-• Manage remote access-Security controls should be utilized for all remote access.
+- Review all shared accounts-Shared network access accounts should be reviewed and eliminated or minimized when possible.
+(PC and PCTO) - Manage shared accounts-Shared accounts should be used only when appropriate and in accordance with an established policy authorizing the use of shared accounts.
+In addition, account credentials should be reissued on shared accounts when a group member leaves.
+(PC and PCTO) - Improve network and system password policies-Network and system password policies should be improved and ensure they address all accounts.
+(PC and PCTO) - Review and monitor key activity of users-Key activities of users and those with elevated access should be reviewed for propriety.
+(PC and PCTO) - Manage employee-owned and entity-owned electronic devices connecting to the network-The use of employee-owned and entity-owned electronic devices connecting to the network should be managed, including specifying configuration requirements and the data appropriate to access; inventorying devices; establishing controls to support wiping data; requiring security features, such as passwords, antivirus controls, file encryption, and software updates; and restricting the running of unauthorized software applications while connected to the network.
+(PC and PCTO) - Manage remote access-Security controls should be utilized for all remote access.
 These controls should include appropriate configuration of security settings such as configuration/connections requirements and the use of encryption to protect the confidentiality and integrity of remote sessions.
+(PC and PCTO)

-The County's responsible officials' views and planned corrective action are in its corrective action plan included at the end of this report.
+The County's responsible officials' views and planned corrective action are in their corrective action plan included at the end of this report.